ForestTechMC/ForestCommandAPI/README.md

 First, you need to setup the dependency on the ForestCommandAPI.
 Replace **VERSION** with the version of the release.
-Replace **PLATFORM** with the name of the supported platforms (currently "paper", in the future "velocity", "spigot" and "bungeecord" will follow).
+Replace **PLATFORM** with the name of the supported platforms (currently "paper" and "velocity", in the future "spigot" and "bungeecord" will follow).

 <details>
     <summary>Maven</summary>